-The pontificate of Innocent III coincided in England with the last years of the reign of Richard III and the first seven years of the Tudor dynasty.
-Recorded here are proceedings against Irish bishops for their adherence to Lambert Simnel, while the majority of the letters recorded here are mandates for provision to religious houses and benefices in Ireland because the Statutes of Provisors were not applied to that country.

-vi + 418 pp, €95, 1960 This book does not have an ISBN and is only available in limited quantities from the IMC office.
-Calendar of entries in the Papal Registers relating to Great Britain and Ireland.
-Papal Letters Volume XV, 1484-1492, Innocent VIII Michael J. Haren, editor
+The pontificate of Innocent VIII coincided in England with the last years of the reign of Richard III and the first seven years of the Tudor dynasty.
+Recorded here are proceedings against Irish bishops for their adherence to Lambert Simnel, while the majority of the letters calendared are mandates for provision to religious houses and benefices in Ireland because the Statutes of Provisors were not applied there.
+These provisions were mostly conditional upon the removal of "intruders" or the deprivation of incumbents accused by aspirants to their benefices; the less conventional allegations range from participation in warfare to keeping a tavern.
+One of the Irish priests who travelled to the papal court to seek a benefice was plundered by robbers near Viterbo.
+Several of the entries concerning Scotland relate to litigation at the Curia for possession of benefices, and there is a further sentence in the dispute following the suppression of Coldingham priory.
+Information is also given of the quarrels and financial difficulties of some members of the Scottish episcopate.
+This calendar covers the Vatican Registers of letters and nos 838-40 of the Lateran Registers of Innocent VIII. vi + 418 pp, €65, 1960 Order directly from the IMC Calendar of entries in the Papal Registers relating to Great Britain and Ireland.
+Papal Letters, Volume XV, 1484-1492, Innocent VIII, Lateran Registers Michael J. Haren, editor

 This volume continues the series of calendars formerly published by HMSO London.
 In addition to a full rendering of the historical information in the register entries, it includes two introductory essays.
-The first is an illuminating account of the administrative procedures of the papal chancery under Pope Innocent VIII.
-The second, with its accompanying Formulary, examines the diplomatic and legal content of the bulls, providing one of the most comprehensive statements yet published of the common form of papal letters for the period.
-ISBN 978-1-874280-21-7, cxci + 764 pp, €65, 1978 Calendar of entries in the Papal Registers relating to Great Britain and Ireland.
-Papal Letters Volume XVI is out of print.
-Calendar of entries in the Papal Registers relating to Great Britain and Ireland.
-Papal Letters Volume XVII, Part I, 1495-1503, Alexander VI (1492-1503), Lateran Registers part II, 1495-1503 Anne P. Fuller, editor
+The first is an illuminating account of the administrative procedures of the papal Chancery under Pope Innocent VIII.
+The second, with its accompanying Formulary, examines in detail the diplomatic and legal content of the bulls, providing one of the most comprehensive statements yet published of the common form of papal letters for the period.
+This volume takes up where vol. XIV left off, and comprises a calendar of the common letters of Innocent VIII found in Lateran Registers 841-924, 929 and TCD, MS 1223.5.
+ISBN 978-1-874280-21-7, cxci + 764 pp, €65, 1978 Calendar of papal registers series Calendar of entries in the Papal Registers relating to Great Britain and Ireland.
+Papal Letters, Volume XVI, Alexander VI, Lateran Registers, Part I, 1492-1498 Anne P. Fuller, editor